 - Dollar Tree mop head in gray and white

 - Styrofoam ball cut in half (or any round object for a nose)

-- A fuzzy sock
+- A fuzzy sock or another gnome hat

 - Some polyfill or other fabric for stuffing